JOBSVUE/thedig/README.md

 -
 ## 🛡️ Privacy-by-design

 This program intend to be actively GDPR compliant and respectful of mined person's privacy.
 Our intent is to help user's enrich data on existing contacts not to spy nor gather data on someone with a malicious purpose.

 We implemented proactively a few GDPR principles in the code itself:
-- Right to Opt-Out: if the person mined use the tag #OptOut in its social profile, the enrichment will be stopped, the person's graph won't be enriched and the API's user will be noticed that the person Opted Out.
+- Right to Opt-Out: if the person mined use the tag #OptOut in its social profile, no enrichment will occur.
 - Lawfulness, fairness and transparency: our sources of data are only public data the person already consent to share publicly.
 We do not mine databreached data nor doxing for examples.
-- Purpose and data limitation: This program intend to limit extracted personal data only to fields related with a confimed marketing purpose.
-Sensitive data are not mined.
-- Accuracy: we rather prefer not to enrich with dubious information than take the risk of false positives, for examples the social profiles found are checked to be the ones about the person itself.
+- Purpose and Accuracy: we rather prefer not to enrich with dubious information than take the risk of false positives, for examples the social profiles found are, as possible, checked to be the ones about the person itself.
 We do not mine social networks or websites that are irrelevant to marketing purposes.
-- Storage limitation: the data enriched are not stored except for cache purpose for a limited duration (default 24 hours)

 By using this application, you must abid to local, international and ethical privacy rules.
 For instance, it's highly recommended to inform the person's enriched that he has been the object of this mining.
 Such feature is not in the scope of this present OpenSource repository.
 Please reach contact@ankaboot.fr for further enquiries.

 ## 🏗️ How to use

-You'll need python 3.11, redis for cache, `gcloud` if you want an semi-automatic set-up, and a [few bunch of libraries](requirements.txt).

 ### Configure
 To run this project, you'll need a few environement variables which includes some API keys from Google.
 Please edit [default.env](default.env) and rename it as `.env`.